drone/docs/content/usage/secrets.md

 Invalid checksums result in the following error at the top of your build logs:

 ```
-Unable to validate Yaml checksum.
+Unable to validate YAML checksum.
 2ca66eb7be89f31afdebb197174abfa6dd14866ecbf9e552f44be5bd3244d08a
 ```